 The chief information security officer (CISO) designation is still a rarity — limited to industries like the banking, financial services and insurance (BFSI) vertical, telecom, and business process outsourcing (BPO).
 According to Vishal Salvi, the CISO of HDFC Bank, these industries with mature information security functions are already experiencing a shift, wherein CISOs have started to report outside IT.

 According to Captain Felix Mohan, the CISO of Bharti Airtel Ltd., there is a growing global trend of CISOs reporting outside the IT function.
 On this front, Mohan refers to analyst firm Gartner's studies which estimate that 30% of CISOs report outside IT.
 CISO reporting structure in certain Indian organizations have been modified, such that the CISO reports to the board of directors or the CEO.

 As an example, Salvi reports to HDFC Bank's executive director of risk, whereas Mohan reports to Bharti Airtel's information security steering committee (an apex security body comprising of functional directors and Airtel management board members).
-On the administrative reporting front, Mohan reports to the
+On the administrative reporting front, Mohan reports

 Can we assume that we will soon witness a trend of Indian CISOs reporting to the board of directors or CEOs?
 Most CISOs we spoke to believe that CISOs reporting directly to the board of directors is a rarity.
 "CISOs reporting to the organization's head of risk management is definitely a trend," says Sameer Ratolikar, the CISO of Bank of India, who follows this reporting pattern.